|Help your audience better understand you and what you're saying.|

 Never speak with your head tilted to the left or right.
 It subconsciously indicates that you don't feel confident about what you are saying.

 Rocking your upper body to the left or right, then backwards or forwards as you speak, may cause dizziness among viewers and be highly distracting.
-Stop it!
+It can even trigger virtigo Stop it!

 And, what is the most essential tool?
 Your smile!
 Many body language transgressions will be forgiven when you smile.